-Working plans for an underground private fire service main including the items specified under NFPA 24: 4 shall be submitted in accordance with section 4 of this code for a construction permit.
+Working plans for an underground private fire service main including the items specified under NFPA 24:4 shall be submitted in accordance with section 4 of this code for a construction permit.

 -add- section 1:13.3.1.2.4 Backflow Prevention for New Fire Protection Systems: A backflow prevention device, dedicated to a water based fire protection system, shall be sized, installed and tested by a TQP certified for design, installation and maintenance of water based fire protection systems.
 Annual testing shall be in accordance with NFPA 25 Section 13.6.
 On new installations a valved connection shall be provided to conduct the "forward Flow" test.
-Test forms can be found at www.nfpa.org, wwwnfsa.org, and wwwsprinklernet.org
+Test forms can be found www.nfpa.org, wwwnfsa.org. at wwwsprinklernet.org.
+Policy directive dated 1/25/2016 for testable check valve and backflow preventer can be found on the Division of Fire Safety web page.

--add- section 1:13.3.1.3.1 Fire Department Connections for Existing Sprinkler Systems:

-Where there is no fire department connection for an existing NFPA 13 or 13R sprinkler system, or the threads do not meet NFPA 13 section 6.8, it shall be listed as a deficiency under NFPA 25: 5.1.1 by the technically qualified person conducting the annual inspection and corrected by the owner or occupant in accordance with NFPA 25: 4.1.4.
+-add- section 1:13.3.1.3.1 Fire Department Connections for Existing Sprinkler Systems: Where there is no fire department connection for an existing NFPA 13 or 13R sprinkler system, or the threads do not meet NFPA 13 section 6.8, it shall be listed as a deficiency under NFPA 25: 5.1.1 by the technically qualified person conducting the annual inspection and corrected by the owner or occupant in accordance with NFPA 25: 4.1.4.